core-wg/href/draft-ietf-core-href.md

 > This consequence of the flexibility in delimiters offered in URIs is
 > demonstrated by this example, which structurally singles out the one
 > ':' that is *not* a delimiter at the application level.
-> Applications designed for using CRIs will generally avoid using the
+> Applications specifically designed for using CRIs will generally
-> extended-cri feature.
+> avoid using the `text-or-pet` feature.
 > Applications using existing URI structures that require
 > text-pet-sequence elements for their representation typically need
 > to process them byte by byte.